 Absolutely.
 Warm up 1โ2 tablespoons of cookie butter in the microwave for about 10 seconds and drizzle it in after the first spin.
 Then run a Mix-In cycle for a perfect swirl โ gooey, but not melted into the base.

-More Ice Cream Recipes Youโll Love
+More Ninja Creami Recipes Youโll Love

 Ninja Creami Cookie Butter Ice Cream Recipe